block/example-jvm-maven/README.md

-# Java Maven Multimodule Example
+# JVM Maven Example

-This project kickstarts your work in a new Java/Maven project.
+This project kickstarts your work in a new JVM/Maven project.
 It should get you building as quickly as possible - with best practices and services baked in.
 It's designed for the Block Open Source Program, and may be adapted for other contexts.